drpetersonfernandes/SimpleLauncher/README.md

 * Click on the top button of the application.
 * Click on the game you wish to launch.

-Please note: You also have the option to use a custom System Image Folder, which can be set using the 'Edit System' menu item.
+Please note: You also have the option to use a custom System Image Folder, which can be set using the 'Edit System' menu.

 ## Where to Find Game Covers:
 We do NOT provide ROMs, ISOs or Game Covers.<br>